grumdrig/slog/README.md

 that works like UNARY and takes both params from the stack, but only for the lesser-used operators.

-And with that, can get under 32 ops and have 11-bit immediates.

 Output a symbol table for the debugger

 Change 'var' to 'let'?